xad1561/GachaDestroyer/README.md

 Must be run with admin privileges to block domains
 Might help with someone's gambling addiction.
 Maybe.

+The program must be run from a command prompt or a batch file
-Running the program without arguments does nothing useful besides listing whether or not the targeted games are installed
+Running the program without arguments does nothing useful besides listing whether or not the targeted games are installed at their default directories

 Usage: